salesforce/omakase/deployment.md

 For the first commit in a Salesforce release it's recommended to manually increment the minor number (or the major number if the changes are not backwards compatible).
 This way, changes can be made in patch independently from main and life will be easy.

-You can do this by manually updating pom.xml, or using `mvn versions:set -DnewVersion=1.2.3`.
+You can manually make this change in the pom.xml, do it as part of the release:perform step described above, or by running `mvn versions:set -DnewVersion=1.2.3`.

 For example let's say prod is on `222`, and the Omakase version in prod is `1.4.4`, and the current pom has `1.4.5-SNAPSHOT`.
 When making the first commit for `224`, first manually change the version to `1.5.0-SNAPSHOT`.
 Then you can continue with the above process as normal.
 Emergency fixes in patch can continue to be made under `1.4.x`.